isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Singapore in Sepia.md

 <img src="/images/vol-11-issue-4/singapore-in-sepia/S1.JPG">
 <div style="background-color: white;">A view of South Bridge Road.
 In the background is Jamae Mosque with its twin minarets and further along the same street is the Sri Mariamman Temple. <i>All rights reserved, Lambert, G. R. (1890).
 Fotoalbum Singapur.
 Singapore: G. R. Lambert</i></div>

+Photography in Singapore has a long history dating back to 1843.1 The earliest photographs, or daguerrotypes, captured images on metal plates.
+Then, in 1851, the glass plate collodion process was introduced, which allowed photographs to be easily reproduced on albumen paper.2 This new technology was a breakthrough as it allowed photography to take off commercially.

+Several photographers came into the picture to cater to this new market, such as John Thomson (1860s) and Sachtler & Co (1863–74).3 But one name dominated the
+Singapore photography scene: G. R. Lambert